bahamas10/node-musicnamer/README.md

 Organize your music collection

-`musicnamer` is used to rename music files to clean filenames based on their music tags.
+Rename music files to clean filenames based on their music tags.
 By default, `musicnamer` can take your music files and rename them to a format like: